 Daladier felt the theme was nicely aligned with her ceramics, so she designed pieces just for the event (the parties are an understated way for her to showcase new work and connect with old and new friends).
 First, she molded oyster shells in clay and glazed them in an opaque white.
 Then, drawing inspiration from rustic cheese boards, Daladier designed flat slab ceramics for her homemade loaves of bread.
 Her son knows a fisherman in Normandy, and a friend drove from Paris to fetch several bushels of oysters the day of the party.
 Daladier, Soulier, and Demory shucked the oysters, finishing the task moments before the guests arrived.
-As Demory says, “You can’t open them too early, otherwise they’ll dry out so it’s a lot of last minute work.”
-In addition to the oysters, the menu included white and opalescent fare: brie cheese, white wine, yogurt ice cream, and rice pudding.
+As Demory says, “You can’t open them too early, otherwise they’ll dry out, so it’s a lot of last-minute work.”
+In addition to the oysters, the menu included white and opalescent fare: brie, white wine, yogurt ice cream, and rice pudding.

 If you’re like us and dream of re-creating this look, see how Daladier threw the party together and some of the key sources below.
 For more of her work, go to At Home with an Artful Couple in the South of Paris, Flower Arranging á la Parisienne, and A Ceramicist and Architect in Paris.

 Photography via Cécile Daladier.

 For more entertaining and tablescape ideas, see:

 - The High/Low Table: 11 Ideas to Steal from the Hudson Valley

 - DIY: A Holiday Tablecloth Dyed with Red Cabbage